 18. Hannekes boom: Very popular among students especially in summer.
 They have a pretty big outside terrace that fills up quickly when the sun comes out.

-19. Dignita, Hoftuin: Brunch is possibly the best meal you can have and this is the perfect place for that.
+19. Dignita, Hoftuin: Where are my brunch lovers at?
+Brunch is possibly the best meal of the day and this is my favorite brunch spot in Amsterdam.
 Try the hot smoked salmon royale or zucchini & chickpea fritter.
 I’m getting hungry just thinking about it!

 22. Vegan Junk food bar: This might just be my favorite place in Amsterdam.
 Us veggies and vegans like junk food too, but this place will also satisfy the carnivores among us.
 There is no elegant way to eat the enormous Daddy Mc Chick’n burger, but it sure is delicious!

 23. Drie graefjes: Who doesn’t like cake?
 Here you’ll have plenty of options!
-Do make sure you’re hungry, because they’ll give you an enormous piece.
+Do make sure you’re hungry, because the slices here are enormous.

 24. Winkel13: When exploring the canals stop here for the best apple pie in Amsterdam